Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models: Introduction

 In this work, a deliberately simple and transparent objective is pursued: given synthetic stellar observables generated from four distinct EOS families: nucleonic, hyperonic, dark-matter-admixed, and strange matter.
 Can a shallow neural network classify the underlying matter composition?
 Rather than attempting a full inverse reconstruction of the EOS, the problem has been framed as a \emph{four-class supervised classification task} with well-controlled training data.
 All microphysical modeling and TOV calculations are performed in advance, and the ML component is deliberately minimal and interpretable.

-The main contributions of this work are: \begin{itemize} \item Constructed a labelled dataset of neutron-star models spanning four EOS families (nucleonic, hyperonic, non-self-interactive dark-matter-admixed, and strange matter), each characterised by seven observables: $(M, R, f\text{-mode}, Q, \text{redshift}, \tau, h_c)$. \item Trained a compact multilayer perceptron (MLP) classifier \cite{inbook} to infer the EOS family from these observables and evaluate performance on a stratified held-out test set. \item Identified dominant degeneracies via confusion matrices and quantify the physical drivers of classification using permutation feature-importance analysis. \item Provided a reproducible baseline pipeline that can be extended to uncertainty-aware inference, alternative EOS parameterisations, and observational posteriors. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item Constructed a labelled dataset of neutron-star models spanning four EOS families (nucleonic, hyperonic, non-self-interactive dark-matter-admixed, and strange matter), each characterised by seven observables: $(M, R, f\text{-mode}, $ mode quadrupole coefficient $ Q, \text{redshift}, $ damping time $\tau,$ $ h_c)$.
+The inclusion of oscillation-based quantities extends beyond the purely structural observables typically used in previous ML studies.
+A deliberately minimal multilayer perceptron architecture is employed to isolate physically driven separability rather than architecture-dependent performance gains. \item Trained a compact multilayer perceptron (MLP) classifier \cite{inbook} to infer the EOS family from these observables and evaluate performance on a stratified held-out test set. \item Identified dominant degeneracies via confusion matrices and quantify the physical drivers of classification using permutation feature-importance analysis. \item Provided a reproducible baseline pipeline that can be extended to uncertainty-aware inference, alternative EOS parameterisations, and observational posteriors. \end{itemize}

 Throughout this paper $G = c = 1$ units are adopted unless otherwise stated.
 Section~\ref{sec:eos_tov} summarises the EOS families and the TOV calculations, Section~\ref{sec:ml} describes the machine-learning setup, Section~\ref{sec:results} presents the results, and Section~\ref{sec:discussion_conclusion} concludes.